Q-shick/EDA-R/lesson4/lesson4_mini-project.md

 ![](lesson4_mini-project_files/figure-markdown_github/unnamed-chunk-3-1.png)

 As expected, most of the countries moved out of 0~10 USD range up to 12, 20, even over 40 USD.
-Interesting point is that there are more countries in 6 USD sector in 2006 than in 1980.
+An interesting point is that there are more countries in 6 USD sector in 2006 than in 1980.
 Considering a great drop in 8~12 USD range in 2006, it is suspected that countries in 0~4 USD range in 1980 have moved up to 8 USD during which the countries in 8~12 USD range in 1980 are now dispersed onto a wide range between 14~42 USD.

 ### Scatter Plot of Hourly Pay by Year